Akagi-kun/CMEP/README.md

 > Note: examples currently do not use the `--config` syntax and therefore it isn't necessary to provide it

 #### Running
 To start the engine use the `rungame` executable.
 This is located under the `./build/` subdirectory if the build is successful.
-A `./build/game/` directory with valid content is necessary for startup, this can be created by building an exmaple.
+A `./build/game/` directory with valid content is necessary for startup, this can be created by building an example.

 ---